Herman Stegeman: Coaching career

-During the end of World War I, the United States Army stationed Stegeman in Athens to create physical training courses for the UGA Reserve Officers' Training Corps program.
-After arriving, he was hired by UGA's football coach, W. A. Cunningham, as an assistant for the 1919 season.
-When Cunningham returned to the Army after that season, Stegeman became the head coach of the football team and served in the position from 1920 to 1922.
+During the end of World War I, the United States Army stationed Stegeman in Athens, Georgia to create physical training courses for the Reserve Officers' Training Corps (ROTC) program at the University of Georgia.
+After arriving, he was hired by Georgia's football coach, W. A. Cunningham, as an assistant for the 1919 Georgia Bulldogs football team.
+When Cunningham returned to the Army after that season, Stegeman became the head coach of the football team, serving in that position from 1920 to 1922.
 In addition, he also became the head coach of the basketball, baseball and track and field teams in 1920.
 His career football record stands at 20–6–3 (.741).
 He stepped down as baseball coach after one year.

-After the 1922 football season, Stegeman stepped down from that position to become the UGA athletics director.
+After the 1922 football season, Stegeman relished is role as head coach to become the Georgia's athletic director.
 He remained as head coach of the basketball and track and field teams.
 As head coach of the Georgia basketball team from 1920 until 1931, he still owns the second-best winning percentage (.686) of any Georgia coach with more than 50 games.
 His final group of Bulldogs won 23 of 25 games and Stegeman was regarded by many as one of the first great basketball "gurus."

-Stegeman coached UGA's track and field team for 17 years and was the personal coach of Forrest "Spec" Towns, who won a gold medal at the 1936 Summer Olympics.
-Stegeman led the UGA track team to its only SEC men's team conference championship in 1937 with Towns as the star of the squad.
+Stegeman coached Georgia's track and field team for 17 years, and was the personal coach of Forrest Towns, who won a gold medal at the 1936 Summer Olympics.
+Stegeman led the Georgia track team to its only Southeastern Conference (SEC) men's team conference championship, in 1937, with Towns as the star of the squad.

-Later life and honors
+Death and honors

-In 1946, Stegeman Hall was named in honor of Stegeman and initially served as the home of the university's athletic and physical education departments; however, that building was demolished in the early 1990s in preparation for events hosted by UGA during the 1996 Summer Olympics.
-As a result, Charles Knapp, UGA's president at the time, led the effort to rename Georgia Coliseum as Stegeman Coliseum in Stegeman's honor on March 2, 1996.
+Stegeman died on October 22, 1939, at his home in Athens, following a long illness.

-Stegeman died of a heart attack in Athens, Georgia in 1939.
+In 1946, Stegeman Hall was named in honor of Stegeman and initially served as the home of the university's athletic and physical education departments.
+However, that building was demolished in the early 1990s in preparation for events hosted by the university during the 1996 Summer Olympics.
+As a result, Charles Boynton Knapp, the university's president at the time, led the effort to rename Georgia Coliseum as Stegeman Coliseum in Stegeman's honor on March 2, 1996.